30+ Sea Creature Facts From Monsters to Masters! (Free Printables)

 Mantis shrimps possess incredible abilities that are akin to those of superheroes.
 Their arms move at an astonishing pace, and if human arms could move that fast, it would be possible to throw a ball to the moon effortlessly.

-The impact of a striking mantis shrimp is believed to be as swift as a 22-caliber bullet, boiling the water upon contact, generating a shockwave that can be lethal to prey, even if it manages to evade the blow.
+The impact of a striking mantis shrimp is believed to be as swift as a 22-caliber bullet.
+Upon contact, the shrimp boils the water, generating a shockwave that can be lethal to prey, even if it manages to evade the blow.

 Sea Creature Facts